-Ornament wants to present itself as a movement towards a more sustainable and fair fashion industry, with intention and reason behind every stitch.
+Ornament aims to set a standard for a new sustainable and fair fashion industry, with intention and reason behind every stitch.

 At present, the general fast fashion industry focuses on one thing, and that is getting as much clothing into your wardrobe at the lowest price possible.
 Garments have become fast moving consumer goods that we can buy, wear a few times, and throw away.
 However, this western consumerism comes at a high price to pay for the rest of the world.
 All over South-East Asia laborers are being forced to work in sweatshops for up to 16 hours per day, for wages as low as €2 /day.